 If you belong to an HMO, an out-of-state Medicaid, or a plan like Kaiser that does not provide coverage for the above services in the Norton area, you must participate in the Student Health Insurance plan offered by Wheaton or in another comparable insurance plan.

-Student Financial Services will provide more information regarding the Wheaton sponsored Student Health Insurance plan to students in an informational packet mailed during either June or December.
-The deadline for waiving or enrolling in the insurance plan offered by Wheaton is approximately August 28th, 2017 (January 23, 2018 for second semester students).
+Student Financial Services will provide more information regarding the Wheaton sponsored Student Health Insurance Plan to students in an informational packet mailed during either June or December.
+The deadline for waiving the insurance plan offered by Wheaton is approximately August 28th, 2018 (January 23, 2019, for entering second-semester students).